simoncozens/simoncozens.github.io/_posts/2021-04-08-nastaliq-autokerning.md

 <img src="https://github.com/simoncozens/simoncozens.github.io/raw/master/_posts/nastaliq-kerning-5.png" width=640>

-And really it is as dumb-stupid as that.
+And it really is as dumb-stupid as that.
 I take the Bezier paths, keep moving the right glyph left, check the distance at the closest point - which I do in a very dumb-stupid way by measuring the distance between every segment on one path and every segment on the other and finding the minimum, because computer run time is cheap and programmer thinking time is expensive - and repeat, stopping when I have got to the appropriate distance.

 There's only one slightly clever thing here, which is that glyphs above a certain height are *never* going to come within 200 units of each other, so you have to decide a maximum distance at which to stop.
 You probably don't want to go much "deeper" into the "hole" than 50% of the width of the left hand glyph, because you'll mess up anything that comes to the right, so we set a stopping distance as a percentage of the width of the left-hand glyph.

-And that's it; we basically implement [https://tosche.net/blog/bubblekern](Bubblekern) in the stupidest possible way.
+And that's it; we basically implement [Bubblekern](https://tosche.net/blog/bubblekern) in the stupidest possible way.

 ### Determining all the kerns